Summer Session Frequently Asked Questions

 Financial aid may be available for matriculated students enrolled in a minimum of 6 units during May-June Intersession and/or Summer Session.
 Students must have leftover aid from the prior academic year.
 Summer Interest Forms will be available in the Financial Aid Office in Spring 2021.
 You may also apply for the Provost Graduation Initiative Grant.

 11. What happens if my Summer Session class is removed from the schedule?

 If your class is removed from the schedule, you will receive a full refund and may enroll in a different class if you wish.

 12. When and where will my Summer Session grades be posted?

 Summer grades will be posted to transcripts in mid-August, regardless of the actual end date of your class(es).
 You may be able to view your grades sooner by logging into your MyFresnoState Student Center and clicking on "My Grades."

 NOTE: Grades are not considered "official" by the University until they are posted to transcripts.

-13. What is the difference between May-June Intersession and Summer Session?
+13. What is the difference between Spring (May-June) Intersession and Summer Session?

 There is no difference in content or quality.
-May-June Intersession is a shorter program that begins right after Commencement in May.
+Spring (formerly May-June) Intersession is a shorter program that begins after Commencement in May.
 Students who take Intersession classes will be finished within three weeks.
 Summer Session classes are scheduled after Intersession and may be longer (up to 9-weeks).
 The required fees are also different for each session.